Aksh830/My_Project_Works/MYSQL/CoffeeShop_Sales/Readme.md

-MYSQL actions:
-Created New Schema.
-Imported data of 149,116 transaction records.
+# MySQL Sales Analysis Project

+## MySQL Actions
+- Created a new schema and imported **149,116 transaction records**
-Cleaned, Standardized and assigned data type. did Exploratory Data Analysis (EDA) to gain deeper understanding of data.
+- Cleaned, standardized, and assigned appropriate data types
+- Performed **Exploratory Data Analysis (EDA)** to understand the dataset
+- Built SQL views to analyze:
-Created views for hourly,daily,monthly and total sales trends.
+  - Hourly, daily, monthly, and total sales trends
-Created view to get average, minimum and maximum order values.
+  - Average, minimum, and maximum order values
-Created view to gain insights about most/least selling product and sales trends by store.
+  - Best-selling and least-selling products, as well as sales trends by store

-Exported data to CSV file.

-Imported data in Excel to analyse trend further and built dashboard
+- Exported processed data to **CSV** for further use

+## Excel Analysis & Dashboard
+- Imported the cleaned dataset into Excel
+- Conducted additional trend analysis
+- Designed an interactive **dashboard** for visualization and insights

-Key Findings:
+## Key Findings
-All 3 Stores have almost same sales value.
+- All **3 stores** generated nearly equal sales
-Montly sales has consistently gone up from Jan to June, except month of February.
+- **Monthly sales** increased consistently from **January to June**, except for February
-Times from 7 am to 10 am are the most important for the Business.
+- **7 AM – 10 AM** is the most critical time window for sales
-Coffee and Tea are the most important catagories, totalling to £466,358, driving over 66.7% of total sales, out of 9 catagories.
+- **Coffee and Tea** are the top-performing categories, generating **£466,358** (~66.7% of total sales across 9 categories)
-Average order value is £4.69.
+- The **average order value** is **£4.69**

 ![Dashboard](./Dashboard.png)